oyusti/Academy/README.md

 - Connection with database.
+- It has 2 interfaces.
+An interface for the public part and a private interface for administration
-- Use of Eloquent ORM for data handling.
+- Use of Eloquent ORM for data handling
+- CRUD management for data management
-- One-to-many relationship between tables
+- Relationship between tables
-- Routes created for the web server and api.
+- Routes created for the web server for the public and private part
-- Creation of private API with authentication system.
+- Authentication system with Breeze
-- Use of classes for the frontend created with tailwinds css.
+- Use of classes for the frontend created with tailwinds css

 ## Used technology